energyapps/social-scraper/README.md

 		- Collects follower numbers hourly for DOE twitter, DOE instagram, DOE youtube, and Secretary's twitter.
 		- If you have other accounts to add, they can be easily added into the bottom section of the script.
 		- Appends the most recent data onto social_data.csv
+		- NOTE: If trying to reproduce this script locally, you may see errors based on the twitter portion not working.
+This issue is captured in this ticket: https://github.com/energyapps/social-scraper/issues/2
 		- **NOTE** the file paths in this currently are from the EC2 instance and would need to be updated to run either locally or on jenkins.
 	- social_data.csv
 		- Ongoing tally of followers on the above listed accounts.
 Added to hourly.